POMDPPlanners.planners package

 is_terminal_belief(belief)[source]

-Checks if all paricles are terminal states.
+Return True if all particles in belief are terminal states.

 Return type: